What is Nitrous Oxide?

-Ans: Nitrous oxide has significant medical uses for its anesthetic and pain-reducing effects, particularly in surgery and dentistry.
-The colloquial name, invented by Humphry Davy, is due to the euphoric effects of inhaling it, a quality that has contributed to its therapeutic use as a dissociative anesthetic.
+Ans: Nitrous oxide has significant medical uses for its anaesthetic and pain-reducing effects, particularly in surgery and dentistry.
+The colloquial name, invented by Humphry Davy, is due to the euphoric effects of inhaling it, a quality that has contributed to its therapeutic use as a dissociative anaesthetic.

 2. How is nitrous oxide used in everyday life?

-Ans: Colorless gas (N2O) used in medical or dental surgery as an anesthetic or analgesic.
+Ans: Colourless gas (N2O) used in medical or dental surgery as an anaesthetic or analgesic.
 It is known as ‘ laughing gas ‘ because it gives rise to the excitement.
 It is also used in the production of foods under pressure.
 It is also used in the processing of foods under strain.

 3. What elements makeup nitrous oxide?